 Inter-Governmental Policy Reform Group

-The Inter-Governmental Policy Reform Group (IGPRG) is leading national reforms to strengthen the health and medical research operating environment and position Australia as a global leader for clinical trials.
+The Inter-Governmental Policy Reform Group (IGPRG) is leading national reforms to strengthen the health and medical research operating environment.
+Their work positions Australia as a global leader for clinical trials.

 Role

-In 2023, Australian Government, state and territory ministers for health agreed to establish an enduring IGPRG to lead national initiatives to improve the medical research ecosystem.
+In 2023, the Australian Government and state and territory ministers for health agreed to establish an enduring IGPRG.
+The group leads national initiatives to improve the medical research ecosystem.

-• supporting the implementation of a National Clinical Trials Governance Framework
+• supporting health services in the implementation of the National Clinical Trials Governance Framework

-• developing a quality standard and accreditation scheme for Human Research Ethics Committees (HRECs).
+• developing quality standards and an accreditation scheme for Human Research Ethics Committees (HRECs)

 The government appointed Emeritus Professor Ian Chubb AC, FAA FTSE as Chair of the IGPRG.
 Senior officials from state and territory governments are part of the IGPRG along with other key stakeholders.